Struggling chip shops to ask Norway for more fish to keep prices under control

 The Daily Mirror reported the cost per kilo of Icelandic cod has jumped from £7.80 in October to £16, while potato costs have risen by 30%.

-Mr Crook, who runs the Skippers of Euxton restaurant in Churley, Lancashire, also wants the Treasury to cut VAT levels to help his industry.
+Mr Crook, who runs the Skippers of Euxton restaurant in Chorley, Lancashire, also wants the Treasury to cut VAT levels to help his industry.

 “Not every business can be saved but action is needed now to ensure we get through this in the best shape possible.